wangeris/Pi-Pico-Screw-Terminal-Board-with-W5500-Ethernet-module/README.md

 # Raspberry Pi Pico Screw Terminal Board with W5500 Ethernet module
 Some notes:

-This is a repo for my personal Raspberry Pi Pico board project which has a goal to make an easily connectable simple smart home control board connected to networks via Ethernet.
+This is a repo for my personal Raspberry Pi Pico board project which has a goal to make an easily connectable simple smart home control board connected to network via Ethernet.

 I have no formal electrical engineering training, just learning as I go, so sorry in advance for any mistakes made/make.